 Counseling center staff includes graduate students in their last years of training.
 The experience they gain at Whittier College is a valuable part of their education.
 They are required to work under the close supervision of the counseling center director, a licensed psychologist.
 After their time at Whittier, counselors typically graduate with their doctorates in psychology and go on to jobs or further postdoctoral training.

-Call or email the counseling center 562.907.4239 or firstname.lastname@example.org to set up an appointment with one of our counselors.
+Call or email the counseling center 562.907.4239 or email@example.com to set up an appointment with one of our counselors.
 Appointments can also be made in person.
-The counseling center is located in Haverhill A, next to Campus Safety.
-Our regular business hours are Monday-Friday, 8 a.m.- 5 p.m.
-We are closed daily, from noon-1 p.m.
+The Counseling Center is located in Haverhill A, next to Campus Safety.
+Our regular business hours are Monday-Friday, 8 a.m. to 5 p.m.
+We are closed daily, from noon to 1 p.m.